the-turing-way/the-turing-way/book/website/community-handbook/communication-channels/slack-welcome.md

 * [#guide-for-project-design](https://theturingway.slack.com/archives/C01M7B1T95F)
 * [#guide-for-reproducibility](https://theturingway.slack.com/archives/C023KPNR2N4)

-If there are any other channels you'd like to see used here,
+If there are any other channels you'd like to see in the workspace, or ones that we use that you don't see listed here – please feel free to correct this page by making an issue or pull request on Github.

 ## Best Practices for using Slack